JAlcocerT/JAlcocerT/content/blog/dev-web-sessionrecording.md

 What are the users experiencing.

-> If you have worked on some ecommerce related startups, you might have used Ampplitude.
+> If you have worked on some *e-commerce related startups*, you might have used Amplitude.

+> >  But there are some alternatives

 ![Porsche design](/blog_img/outro/porsche.png)